fabianafmendes/DMSxPersonality/README.md

 # A Survey on Personality and Decision-Making in Software Engineering
 This is the repository of my Ph.D. research data.
-Here you can find the survey protocol, including the questionnaires I have used.
-You can find the data I have collected in the raw mode, in other words, the data is the exact answer for each question.
-Furthermore, you can find the data after processing and calculation and are ready to use.
+Here you can find the survey protocol, including the questionnaires I have used and the data I have collected.

 ## Main Author:
 Fabiana Freitas Mendes